gaboesquivel/gaboesquivel/content/projects/trivenzor.md

 ---
 title: "Trivenzor"
 slug: "trivenzor"
-description: "A responsive medical information site for Trivenzor, designed for patients and healthcare providers."
+description: "A responsive medical information site for Trivenzor, written for patients and for clinicians."
 tech:
   - JavaScript
   - CSS